Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Introduction

 Let us now describe our algorithm.
 We start with $F=\emptyset$ and a sufficiently large $\Delta$ value so that the initial flow $f\equiv 0$ is $(\Delta,\emptyset)$-feasible.
 We run the Minoux-type scaling algorithm sending flow on shortest paths in the $(\Delta,F)$-residual graph from nodes with excess at least $\Delta$ to nodes with deficiency at least $\Delta$.
 If there exist no more such paths, we move to the $\Delta/2$-phase, after a simple modification step that transforms the flow to a $(\Delta/2,F)$-feasible one, on the cost of increasing the total excess by at most $m\Delta/2$ (see subroutine \textsc{Adjust} in Section~\ref{sec:revealed}).
-We include every edge $ij$ into $F$ with $f_{ij}>(2n+m+1)\Delta$ at the end of the $\Delta$-phase.
+We include in $F$ every edge with $f_{ij}>(2n+m+1)\Delta$ at the end of the $\Delta$-phase.

 At the end of each phase when $F$ is extended, we perform a special subroutine instead of simply moving to the $\Delta/2$-phase.
-First, we compute the discrepancy $D_F(b)$ (as defined above).
-If this value is large, then it can be shown that $F$ will be extended within $O(\log n)$ phases as in Orlin's algorithm.
+First, we compute the discrepancy $D_F(b)$ defined as follows.
+Let $D_F(b)=\max_{K}|\sum_{i\in K} b_i|$, where $K$ ranges over the undirected connected components of $F$.
+(Note that the requirement on $\hat b$ in the subroutine {\sc Trial}$(F,\hat b)$ above was $D_F(\hat b)=0$.)
+If the discrepancy $D_F(b)$ is large, then it can be shown that $F$ will be extended within $O(\log n)$ phases as in Orlin's algorithm (see the first part of the proof of Theorem~\ref{thm:main-bound}).

 If the discrepancy is small, the procedure \textsc{Trial-and-Error} is performed, consisting of two subroutines.
 First, we run the subroutine \textsc{Trial}$(F,\hat b)$, where $\hat b$ is a small modification of $b$ satisfying $D_F(\hat b)=0$.
 This returns an $F$-pseudoflow $\hat f$, satisfying (\ref{sys:quad}) with $F$ in the place of $F^*$.
 (This step be seen as ``pretending'' that $F=F^*$ and trying to compute an optimal solution under this hypothesis.)
 The resulting $\hat f$ is optimal if and only if $F=F^*$.
-Otherwise, we use a second subroutine \textsc{Error}$(\hat f,F)$, that returns the smallest value $\hat\Delta>0$ such that $\hat f$ is $(F,\hat\Delta)$-feasible.
+Otherwise, we use a second subroutine \textsc{Error}$(\hat f,F)$ (see Oracle~\ref{assump:error}), that returns the smallest value $\hat\Delta>0$ such that $\hat f$ is $(F,\hat\Delta)$-feasible.
 This subroutine can be reduced to a minimum cost-to-time ratio cycle problem (also known as the tramp streamer problem), see \cite[Chapter 5.7]{amo}; a strongly polynomial time algorithm was given by Megiddo \cite{Megiddo79}.